bryceaskey/sorghum_QTL/README.md

 # sorghum_investigation

-MATLAB code for hyperspectral image segmentation.
+computer_vision contains all MATLAB code for RGB image segmentation, and phenotypic trait measurement.

+QTL_mapping contains all R code used in genetic map construction, genotypic and phenotypic data merging, and multiple QTL mapping.